sourcemeta/learnjsonschema.com/content/2020-12/meta-data/readOnly.markdown

 It's important to note that this keyword doesn't imply the schema itself is writable; schemas must be treated as immutable.
 Instead, the keyword specifies instances where read/write operation semantics are use case specific.

-* The value of this keyword must be a boolean.
 * `readOnly` does not affect data validation but serves as an informative annotation.

 ## Examples